13 July 2015

 May 3rd and 4th – Trevallyn Dam, Launceston

 NLK is proudly sponsoring Launceston’s Thule Icebreaker Multisport Challenge for the 3rd year running!
 We are holding a pre-event paddling clinic in conjunction with a course familiarisation weekend on May 3rd and 4th.
 We have already had 8 people pre-register for clinic sessions, so will be offering coaching throughout Saturday as planned with spill-over timeslots on Sunday afternoon.
-Craft and gear hire will be available for clinic participants.
 On Sunday between 11.30am-1.30pm we will have craft and gear freely available for demo and course familiarisation.

 The final schedule and more information is available here.